Our Accountant and Tax Practitioner (SAIBA and SAIT Registered) takes care of all your Payroll needs ASAP.

 What is Payroll?

-This includes various processes that all relate to remuneration: the collection of specific employee data, the calculation of wages, and the deduction of PAYE tax with special regard to any tax-deductible payment employees have, for example, medical aid contributions.
+This includes various processes that all relate to remuneration which payroll companies assist with: the collection of specific employee data, the calculation of wages, and the deduction of PAYE tax with special regard to any tax-deductible payment employees have, for example, medical aid contributions.

 Usually, if you have employees, payroll is compulsory and make things easier and structured.
 While it may seem like a relatively simple task, you may be surprised how difficult this process becomes once your business takes off.